 Clubhead: the bit that hits the ball

-Irons: used for a variety of shots they are numbered 1 to 9 with the most used being 3 to 9.
+Irons: used for various shots, they are numbered 1 to 9, with the most used being 3 to 9.
 They have a flat angled face and various lofts.
 These days they are made from steel alloys.

 Wedge: a subset of irons with more loft.
 Use a wedge for accuracy rather than when the distance is paramount.